timojuez/hificon/README.md

 ### Configuration
 See configuration options in ~/.freenon.cfg and src/denon/freenon.cfg.default.

-Note that this program is still in development and therefore start it with all sound output stopped and choose a maxvol way lower than 98.
+Note that this program is still in development and therefore start it with all sound output stopped.

 ## Usage

+### Method A: Gtk Tray Icon
+This lets you control the volume by scrolling over a tray icon.
+`freenon_gtk_tray_icon`

-### Synchronisation with Pulse
+### Method B: Synchronisation with Pulse
 This connects the Pulseaudio volume controller to the Denon master volume, switches the AVR on and off when starting playback/idle/suspending/shutdown.
 `freenon_pulse`

+**Notice:** The software volume stays the same as the hardware volume.
+When the software volume is at 50%, it sets the AVR volume to 50% and then you have 25% volume.
+Instead, software volume shall be at 100% and hardware volume 25% to save energy.
+As a workaround, set maxvol in the config as low as you need or try method A!

 ### CLI and shortcuts